 T-Teamwork- we value individual excellence and work as a team for the benefit of the firm.

-Discount may have been bigger than Francis Thuo or Nyaga Stockbrokers, and so far, there’s not much signs of fraud or rogue broking on the part of the executives or staff – except for NSSF shares
+Discount may have been bigger than Francis Thuo or Nyaga Stockbrokers, and so far, there are not many signs of fraud or rogue-broking on the part of the executives or staff – except for NSSF shares